Office: Schaefer Hall, Room 175

 I love both math and music (I play the violin) - two topics you can hear all about in How Mathematics and Music Relate a 12-lecture DVD course from the Teaching Company.
 "Labor of Love" perfectly describes the process of doing putting this course together - both of those words are key.

 (Have a question about Math & Music?
 Post it to the Teaching Co. forum for the course.)

 Lately I have done a lot of work surrounding Math & Social Justice, including running a break-out session at several Project NExT meetings, which included both Powerpoint Slides and Sample Activities.

 Outside of math, I enjoy lots of different sports, including ultimate frisbee, running (I finally ran a 5k in under 20 minutes!), biking, and swimming (Alex taught me how to swim butterfly so well that I can beat him now!)
 Sometimes I combine sports and do triathlons.
 I love traveling around the world with my family - most recently for a semester in Hong Kong, volunteer for Obama, and used to have long hair.
-(Here you can watch a barber in Ouarzazate, Morocco cutting off my pony tail.)
+(Don't believe me?
+Watch a barber in Ouarzazate, Morocco cut off my pony tail.)